LordDashMe/wordpress-scaffolding/README.md

 ## Note

-- The wordpress core is only registered as git submodule in ```/wordpress/```,
+- The Wordpress core is only registered as git submodule in ```/wordpress/```,

-- Current git submodule wordpress version is 4.9.8.
+- Current git submodule Wordpress version is 4.9.8.

 ## Supported Web Server